fredrikskogb/notely/README.md

-Editor to create and edit text file made with Electron.
+Editor to create and edit text files, currently being developed in Electron.